iFrost1337/Ender-Official-Nuker/bin/THANK YOU/THANKYOU.md

 Thank you so much for using iFrost!

-We are really greatful for your purchase and we hope you enjoy this nuker!
+We are really greatful for your download and we hope you enjoy this nuker!

-Please contact us for any errors and give us your feed back by following us and contacting us at:
+Please message us for any errors and give us your feedback by following us at:

 https://github.com/ifrost666